MongoDB

-MongoDB is a source-available cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
-MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License (SSPL) which is deemed non-free by several distributions.
+MongoDB is a source-available, cross-platform, document-oriented database program.
+Classified as a NoSQL database product, MongoDB uses JSON-like documents with optional schemas.
+Released in February 2009 by 10gen (now MongoDB Inc.), it supports features like sharding, replication, and ACID transactions (from version 4.0).
+MongoDB Atlas, its managed cloud service, operates on AWS, Google Cloud Platform, and Microsoft Azure.
+Current versions are licensed under the Server Side Public License (SSPL).
 MongoDB is a member of the MACH Alliance.

 History

-10gen software company began developing MongoDB in 2007 as a component of a planned platform as a service product.
-In 2009, the company shifted to an open-source development model, with the company offering commercial support and other services.
+The American software company 10gen began developing MongoDB in 2007 as a component of a planned platform-as-a-service product.
+In 2009, the company shifted to an open-source development model and began offering commercial support and other services.
 In 2013, 10gen changed its name to MongoDB Inc.

 On October 20, 2017, MongoDB became a publicly traded company, listed on NASDAQ as MDB with an IPO price of $24 per share.

-MongoDB is a global company with US headquarters in New York City, USA and International headquarters in Dublin, Ireland.